IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 - [Client-Side Integration Guide for JavaScript](publisher-client-side.md)
 - [UID2 Client-Side Integration Guide for Prebid.js](integration-prebid-client-side.md)
 - [UID2 Client-Side Integration Guide for Mobile](integration-mobile-client-side.md)

+### Honoring User Opt-out After Successful Token Decryption

+After decrypting the token, you must check the resulting raw UID2 if it appears on your opt-out records.
+If it is, you should not bid using this raw UID2 and honor user opt-out preference.
+For more information, refer to [Honor User Opt-Outs](dsp-guide.md#honor-user-opt-outs)